 - Node.js middleware for logging HTTP requests.lodash

-- A JavaScript library which provides utility functions for arrays, numbers, objects, strings, etc.
+- A JavaScript library that provides utility functions for arrays, numbers, objects, strings, etc.

 Create Express Server

-After installing the required dependencies, let's start creating our Express server.
+After installing the required dependencies, let us start creating our Express server.

 index.js